Learning

 Responsibility

 In order to get the most from the school teachers will support students to take responsibility for their own learning.
-We must ensure that students can engage deeply with classroom tasks, commit to revision and HW to memorise content, practise for fluency, engage in retrieval activities and prepare effectively for assessments.
+We must ensure that students can engage deeply with classroom tasks, commit to revision and homework to memorise content, practise for fluency, engage in retrieval activities and prepare effectively for assessments.

 Excellence